ava-labs/subnet-evm/README.md

 `0x56289e99c94b6912bfc12adc093c9b51124f0dc54ac7a766b2bc5ccf558d8027`._

 With this command, `avalanchego`, `avalanche-network-runner` and GoLang packages will be downloaded and installed on a `/tmp` directory.
+Note: please make sure that your have fast internet connection to download these packages, otherwise, it will take a long time.

 Once the the network is started up, the following info will be printed to the
 console: